 The Monument Valley Tribal Park, which encompasses 92,000 acres of majestic buttes, desert colored spires and rock arches teeter the Utah-Arizona border is where this all comes together.
 As I headed out to photograph, I wondered what it would be like to live here on this hauntingly beautiful land.
 I was curious if this phenomenon was described in Native American history.

 Monument Valley was relatively unknown until film director John Ford filmed the western classics "Stagecoach" and "The Searchers" here in 1939 and 1956.
 Even though Zane Grey used the area for his locale descriptions in his book "Wildfire, which published in 1916, the movies iconified this area as the classic Western landscape.
 Long ago when the land was relatively unknown except to the Navajo, did the shadow have any significance, I wondered.
 Trying to find the secrets of the shadow were almost as illusive as the shadow itself.

 I thought of Charly Moore at Overland Canyon Tours, the guide on my trip to Canyon X. Charly is quite knowledgeable in the local history and native people.
 He's one of the few non-Navajo allowed to serve as a guide on the reservation.
-I contacted Charly and he got back to me after meeting with many of the Navajo guides and they had simply come up with nothing.
+I contacted Charly, he got back to me after meeting with many of the Navajo guides and they had simply come up with nothing.

 The Mitten Shadow returns every year on March 30th and September 13th.